1½cupsfinely chopped dried figs, pitted & stems removed(use about 8 ounces of whole dried figs to yield 1½ cups of chopped figs)

 Make the cake batter:

 Beat the eggs in a stand mixer until they're frothy and light yellow.
-Add in 1 cup of the granulated sugar and the oil.
+Add in the 1 cup of the granulated sugar, the oil, and the 1 teaspoon of vanilla.
 Mix until everything is combined.

 Slowly mix the quicky fig jam into the batter.
 (If you're using walnuts, add them now.)
 Pour the batter into the prepared pan and spread it into an even layer.

 Bake the cake for 50-60 minutes until a tester inserted in the cake comes out clean.
 Remove the pan to a cooling rack for 15 minutes.

 Combine the ½ cup of buttermilk, the ½ cup of sugar, melted butter, corn starch, and the ¼ teaspoon of baking soda in a medium-sized saucepan.
 Bring the mixture to a boil over medium heat, stirring constantly.

 Once it comes to a boil, immediately remove the pan from heat and keep stirring.
 It will be foamy and will escape the pan if not stirred!